MaxTyutyunnikov/ansible-gnome_desktop/README.md

 - the appropriate download URL for your GNOME Shell version
 - the extension UUID

-The easiest way to find these information is to browse [https://extensions.gnome.org/](the GNOME extension catalog), manually select the appropriate version and copy the download URL.
+The easiest way to find these information is to browse [the GNOME extension catalog](https://extensions.gnome.org/]), manually select the appropriate version and copy the download URL.
 Extract the archive once and read the `uuid` value from `metadata.json`.

 See the following YAML code for [a Podman extension](https://extensions.gnome.org/extension/1500/containers/) for GNOME 41: